 Heats up quickly so you can turn it on and get your caffeine fix in less than 30 seconds.
-Clean up is simple.
+Cleanup is simple.
 The machine produces delicious results.
-It's also a great choice for those with limited counter space thanks to the small design.
-Users also liked that the coffee from this unit was nice and hot.
+A great choice for those with limited countertop space thanks to the compact design.
+Users also like that the coffee is nice and hot.

 Capsules are fairly pricey.
 The reservoir needs to be refilled often.

 Produces a flavorful cup of coffee.
 Features an LED display.
-Allows user to choose cup size and strength of their brew.
+Allows users to choose cup size and strength of their brew.
 Users can also brew hot or cold coffee-based beverages with this machine.
-This unit can be used to dispense hot water for tea or soup.
+The unit can be used to dispense hot water for tea or soup.

 Coffee pods are hard to find.

-Has a small footprint making it a great machine for small kitchens.
+Has a small footprint, making it a great machine for small kitchens.
 Water heats quickly.
 Users can pick between two brew sizes.
 Produces great-tasting coffee.
 Auto shutoff for forgetful java drinkers.
-The machine also comes with a starter pack of Nespresso capsules.
+Machine comes with a starter pack of Nespresso capsules.

 Loud.
 Has a small water tank.